 I took this pack with me on several flights when I was doing disaster relief work for Hurricane Irene and Tropical Storm Lee.
 Away from home for over a month, I relied heavily on the Angstrom as my every day pack to carry essentials.

 I usually go hiking a couple times a week and this pack has quickly become my favorite daypack.
 I load the Angstrom with basic survival gear, an extra layer, snacks, and a couple quarts of water.

 There are times I load the pack with additional water bottles and whatever else I can find in the trunk of my car for additional training weight.

 Ultralight Overnight Camping:

-Though at a hair over two pounds, the Angstrom is a little heavier than some of my stripped down ultralight packs, it is still lighter than many of the options for daypacks on the market.
+Though a hair over two pounds, the Angstrom is a little heavier than some of my stripped down ultralight packs, it is still lighter than many of the options for daypacks on the market.
 Again, this was part of the multipurpose nature of the pack.
-It was small enough for carry on, but large enough to carry my gear for a quick backpacking trip.
+It's small enough to use as a carry on, but large enough to hold my gear for a quick backpacking trip.

 I am a lightweight backpacker, so I loaded up about 13-pounds of food, water, and camping gear in this North Face selection for a couple of overnight trips on the Finger Lakes Trail.

 I've been volunteering with the Adirondack Mountain Club to do some trail work down in Allegany State Park.
 We are marking the border between PA and NY and need to get tools and signs deep into the woods.